 The original grievance process rules permitted counties to "opt into" the state’s process or have their own procedure.
 Counties were mandated to use the state's grievance process by changes in DHS 94, Wisconsin Administrative Code, in 1997.

-Subchapter III of DHS 94 (exit DHS, PDF) sets forth the grievance procedure rules for people receiving services in the community.
+Subchapter III of DHS 94 (PDF) sets forth the grievance procedure rules for people receiving services in the community.
 A simplified flow chart of the Community Grievance Resolution Procedures Process is available.
 (PDF, 19 KB)

 Now all community grievance procedures must allow for an appeal to the State Grievance Examiner (SGE) in the department’s Client Rights Office.
 The SGE issues a Level III grievance decision.